 Copy to Clipboard button.

 The clipboard data has been tidied too, so it now uses spaces instead of tabs to align the data, making it much more compatible with writing programs and note-keeping software.

 The Lagrange points are usually calculated as the distance from the center of each of the two gravitational masses.
 In the real world though, you often want the distance from the surfaces of these bodies.
 For example, if you want to place a satellite at the Earth-Moon L4 Lagrange point, it is much more useful to know the location is 395,958 km from Earth and 400,597 km from the Moon.
 This also allows you to calculate the communications delay from the surface of one of these bodies and the satellite.

 The database maintenance screens have been enhanced for much easier use.
 You no longer have to select which objects to display before entering the maintenance screen.
 Simply enter the screen and use the real-time filters to select which objects to display.
 Hovering over data in the 'Mass' and 'Surface Gravity' columns will reveal values in greater precision.

-Wherever a value is less than (but not equal to) 0.00, youll see a ~ beside it to indicate this.
+Wherever a value is more than 0.00 but less than 0.01, you'll see a ~ beside it to indicate this.
 Hovering over the value will, as stated above, reveal greater precision.
 For example, you can see the surface gravity of Betelgeuse is ~0.00.
 Hovering over it will display 0.0003.